New Relationships and ADHD/ODD - Survival Story

 This brings me to the very important challenge of support.
 The birth parent is now, at least partially, supported by their companion, but who supports the step parent?
 Your automatic answer would be the birth parent, as that would be the logical conclusion.

-However, it is extremely difficult for the step parent to express their feelings of frustration to their companion without the repercussions of hurt feelings.
-This topic can sometimes cause more harm than good.
-You need a solid relationship with open communication where both of you are 'on the same page' with regard to discipline and consequences, before you can broach this type of discussion without either one of you feeling as if it is a personal attack.
+However, it is extremely difficult for the step parent to express their feelings of frustration to their companion without repercussions and hurt feelings.
+These discussions can sometimes cause more harm than good.
+You need a solid relationship with open communication where both of you are 'on the same page' regarding discipline and consequences, before you can broach this type of discussion without either one of you feeling as if it is a personal attack.

-Venting is required!
-However, they cannot always vent to their spouse - that just adds more stress to the relationship and can create discord within the family unit.
-Friends and family outside of their relationship have little to no understanding or comprehension, so they cannot offer anything besides a 'friendly ear', and how long can it last before even that ceases to be of value?
-How can they remain a source of support when they have no one to support them besides their spouse?
+However, the step-parent cannot always vent to their spouse - that just adds more stress to the relationship and creates discord within the family unit.
+Friends and family outside of their relationship have little to no understanding and comprehension, so they cannot offer anything aside from a 'friendly ear'.

 Which again, brings me back to the original question...